tasmanianfox/MpdfPortBundle/README.md

 );
 </code></pre>
 It is NOT necessary to have all the keys in array.
-This array might be passed to the generatePdf and generatePdfResponse methods as the secund argument:
+This array might be passed to the `generatePdf` and `generatePdfResponse` methods as the second argument:
 <pre><code>$mpdfService->generatePdf($html, $arguments);
 $mpdfService->generatePdfResponse($html, $arguments);
 </code></pre>